-The way the work's structured within these organisations varies widely.
+The work structure within these organisations varies widely.
 Some employers have just one or two people covering the full range of HR activities.
 Larger employers may structure their HR departments according to different specialist roles, or the functions can be split among several general HR officers on a departmental or perhaps location basis.

 Some very large organisations have a group of HR specialists at a head office who provide support to general HR officers working out of various departments or locations.
 There are also opportunities to work overseas.

 There are also opportunities to work in specialist consultancies, which range in size from one-person companies to small firms and partnerships.
 An outplacement service, when a firm engages a specialist consultancy to help staff deal with redundancy, is one example of this type of work.
 Many well-known firms of management consultants are also developing HR practices, offering services in areas such as compensation and benefits.

 Look for job vacancies at: